sophiexsf/School_District_Analysis/README.md

 After adjusting the results by removing the 9th grade scores for Thomas High School, the analysis changed in the following ways:

-* Overall passing rates across the district dropped by 1 percentage point (from 65.9% to 64.9%)
+* Overall passing rates across the district dropped by 0.3 percentage points (from 65.2% to 64.9%).
-*
+* Math scores for Thomas High School are lower with 9th grade excluded, as they appear to perform slightly better than 10th through 12th grade at the same school.
+* Despite the average reading scores being higher with THS 9th grade excluded, the reading passing percentage is lower by 0.3 percentage points (97.31% vs. 97.02%).
+This could only be explained by a wider range of scores in 9th grade than others.
+* Differences were only observed in values at 1 or 2 decimal places, if at all.
+The impact of academic dishonesty, if any, appears to have minimal impact on the overall outcomes for the district.